Aquafis/cover-letter-framework/README.md

     - Performs the `prune` rule and also removes all *.pdf files.
 - `example`
     - Builds the provided example-cover-letter.tex_ file.
 Useful for experimentation with different variables and functionality within Latex without risk of overwriting your important cover letters.
 Used in the provided example above.
+- `spell-check`
+    - Checks the spelling of all *.tex files under the current directory and all sub-directories recursively using GNU Aspell.
 - `xxx.pdf`
     - Builds a PDF from the specified _xxx.tex_ file.
 Note, _xxx_ in this case is not literal.